Our Team

 EERO NUMMINEN

-Eero started his medical studies at the Tampere University in the Faculty of Medicine in 2021.
+Eero Numminen started his medical studies at the Tampere University in the Faculty of Medicine in 2021.

-He is currently working on his medical advanced studies by participating in a project on different HPV-types as factors in cervical cancer progression.
-The data for the project is composed of the cervical cancer screening population in Tampere region.
+His PhD studies evaluate the role of different HPV-types and their persistence in the risk of cervical cancer progression.
+The data for the project is composed of the cervical cancer screening population in Tampere region from the past 12 years.

 Contact Eero Numminen by e-mail: eero.numminen@tuni.fi